Exploring The Importance Of Transgender Day Of Visibility (TDOV)

-Personal awareness and representation can make a difference in society's awareness of the needs of specific minority groups.
-Learning about the struggles and triumphs of others people can allow society to better understand their experiences and how to be an ally.
-International Transgender Day of Visibility brings awareness to mental health concerns in the trans community and ways allies can support their trans friends.
+Personal awareness and representation can make a difference in society's awareness of the needs of specific minority groups so that they can live authentically.
+Drawing attention to the struggles and triumphs of other people can allow society to better understand their experiences and how to be an ally.
+International Transgender Day of Visibility brings awareness to mental health concerns in the transgender community and ways allies can support their trans friends.

 Getty

-International Transgender Day of Visibility is a day to celebrate the lives and accomplishments of trans people—currently and throughout history—while highlighting the issues the community still faces.
-The white house and the US government recognize this day as an official holiday in the US, with a proclamation released on March 30th, 2023
+International Transgender Day of Visibility is a day to celebrate the lives and accomplishments of trans people—currently and throughout history—while highlighting the issues the transgender community still faces.
+The White House and the US government recognize this day as an official holiday in the US, with a proclamation released on March 30th, 2023

 • Attend a TDOV event

-• Amplify the voices of transgender people and their work
+• Amplify the voices of trans people and their work

-• Write to your local senator and government officials to ask them not to support anti-trans bills in your state
+• Write to your local senator and government officials to ask them not to support anti-trans laws in your state

-• Protest against anti-trans bills in your state
+• Protest against anti-trans legislation in your state

-TDOV was created in 2009 by transgender advocate Rachel Crandall to refocus the narrative toward celebrating the lives of trans people to empower them while acknowledging the discrimination and challenges they still face.
+TDOV was created in 2009 by transgender advocate Rachel Crandall to refocus the narrative toward celebrating the lives of trans people to empower them while acknowledging the discrimination and challenges trans people still face.

 Many people don't know someone who is transgender, which increases the importance of TDOV.
-Many people learn about the trans community from the media.
-However, media depictions of transgender individuals often misrepresent, mischaracterize, or stereotype trans people, often leading to gross misconceptions about what life is like for them and the types of behaviors trans people might exhibit.
 TDOV offers a crucial opportunity to impart accurate, helpful information that can raise awareness about transgender people and how to support them as allies.

 Getty/AnnaStills

-• Speak up when you hear someone say something transphobic or disrespectful to the trans community.
+• Speak up when you hear someone say something transphobic or disrespectful.

 • If someone comes out to you, ask them how you can support them.